Don’t Get Cold Feet: A Guide to Winter Boots

 Your feet are farther from your heart than any other part of your body.
 So when it’s cold out, it’s very hard for your body to keep them comfortably warm.

 Author Jack London understood two of the best ways to have warm feet in the winter: keep moving and keep your feet dry.
 On a frigid February day, your feet may feel plenty warm while you’re walking but become incredibly cold if you must remain idle, even though you’re still in the same pair of boots.
 Also, if your feet ever get wet, they’ll feel much colder and will lose heat faster.

 These principles highlight the important role activity plays in your choice of boot.
 If your outdoor activities normally involve sitting stationary or trudging in wet snow, such as ice fishing or snow shoeing, you need bulky, heavily insulated pac boots.
-If you plan to be walking or moving a lot (i.e., working on a job site) and will avoid deep snow, fit is more important than heavy insulation, and you’ll need a snug boot that prevents your feet from sliding around.
+If you plan to be walking or moving a lot (i.e., working on a job site) and will avoid deep snow, the fit is more important than heavy insulation, and you’ll need a snug boot that prevents your feet from sliding around.
 Either way, you’ll want boots that are very water-resistant.
 Many people require a pair of heavily insulated boots and a pair of lightweight winter boots to accommodate all their winter activities.

 Types of Winter Boots

 All recreational winter boots are sturdier and more insulated than boots designed for fashion, and any true snow boots are also waterproof or highly water-resistant.
 Also, while virtually all winter boots are made to spend time in wet, snowy winter conditions, some are specifically designed for more active outdoor enthusiasts.